cloudcreate-dk/essentials-project/components/foundation/README.md

 }
 ```

-### ManualAcknowledgement
+### SingleOperationTransaction

 MongoDB/DocumentDB have some limitations when performing multiple data storage operations within a transaction (such as
 querying large collections returning large numbers of Documents).
+Running this mode is also useful for Long-running message handling,
-For these cases you can configure the `TransactionalMode` as `ManualAcknowledgement` where queueing and de-queueing are
+For these cases you can configure the `TransactionalMode` as `SingleOperationTransaction` where queueing and de-queueing are
 performed using separate single document
 transactions and where acknowledging/retry are also performed as separate transactions.
 Depending on the type of errors that can occur this MAY leave a dequeued message